kevinxh/prisma-rest-framework/README.md

 # prisma-rest-framework

+> Build scalable and production-ready RESTful APIs with a Prisma schema in minutes. 🚀

 **Status: Prototyping**

-This is a (WIP) framework for building RESTful APIs using Express and Prisma.
+_This is a (WIP) framework for building RESTful APIs using Express and Prisma._